curvegrid/go-ethereum-wiki/Frontier.md

 ## Stats, Status and Badblock websites

 You probably are already familiar with our network stats monitor, https://stats.ethdev.com/.
 It gives a quick overview of the health of the network, block resolution time and Gas statistics.
-If you’d like to explore it further, I’ve made a brief video explaining the various KPIs.
 Remember that participation in the stats page is voluntary, and nodes have to add themselves before they appear on the panel.
+See details on [network monitoring](https://github.com/ethereum/wiki/wiki/Network-Status)

 In addition to the stats page, we will have a status page at https://status.etheruem.org/ (no link as the site is not live yet) which will gives a concise overview of any issue that might be affecting Frontier.
 Use it as your first port of call if you think something might not be right.